alejo4373/backend-development-bootcamp/session_2.md

 In the folder you just opened, create a empty text file by clicking in the menu `File → New File`.
 Type the code of the function `sayHi` and save your file as `sayHi.js` by clicking  `File → Save`.

-Congratulations, you wrote a JavaScript program 🎉 !!.

-To execute this program we need to open up a terminal and ask Node.js to run it with the name of the program file.
+To run this program we need to open up a terminal and ask Node.js to execute by giving it the name of the program file.
 To open a terminal in VSCode click in the top menu `Terminal → New Terminal`.

 To run you JavaScript program with node, in the terminal type: